-The examination is carried out at the training site and must have the characteristics of a normal lesson.
+The examination is carried out at the training site and must take the form of a normal lesson.
 The examination must include a selection of the disciplines of the subject.

-- Tuition demonstration: 25 minutes - The student demonstrates his/her basic music education skills with his/her own training class - Interview: 15 minutes - During an interview after the tuition skills test, the student accounts for his/her work and answers any questions regarding the report
+- Tuition demonstration: 35 minutes The student demonstrates his/her basic music education skills with his/her own training class. - Interview: 15 minutes During an interview after the tuition skills test, the student accounts for his/her work and answers any questions regarding the report.

-Total duration including deliberation: 55 minutes

-(For two-student groups, the practical test is prolonged by 25 minutes, and the interview by 10 minutes.
+Total duration including deliberation: 65 minutes (For two-student groups, the practical test is prolonged by 15 minutes, and the interview by 10 minutes.
 Deliberation is prolonged by 5 minutes.
 Total test duration for two-student groups: 95 minutes.)

+Written report.

-- Written report. - Scope: 4 to 6 pages.
+Scope: 6 to 8 pages.
 The report must be handed in by the date communicated by the Study Administration.
 The report must include the following: Account of the work done with the class used for the examination, including class make-up, pupil descriptions, objective, planning, and methods.
 A description of one or more lessons.
 An evaluation of the teaching course.
 Annex: examples of materials, repertoire list, and bibliography

-External marking.
+Marking and evaluation Internal marking.
 Grade.